← Back to Articles

 Efficiency, on the other hand, is about the relationship between your resources used and the outcome achieved.
 It's less about quantity and more about how well you use what you have.
 Efficiency asks: are you minimising waste (of time, energy, tools)?
 Are you organising your process so that the same or better result is possible with fewer inputs?

-For instance, completing those same ten tasks but doing so in six hours instead of eight means you have increased your efficiency — you have used less time to achieve the same result.
+For instance, completing those same ten tasks but doing so in six hours instead of eight means you have increased your efficiency.
+You have used less time to achieve the same result.

 Key Differences Between Productivity and Efficiency